 The Sumter County Sheriff's Office maintains evidence and property collected in connection with criminal investigations and events requiring temporary yet secure storage.
-The evidence or property is then preserved, packaged and stored within the Sumter County Sheriff's Office under constant video surveillance and motion detection alarms.
-Access to the secured evidence and property area is intentionally limited to only two individuals within the Sheriff's Office.
+The evidence or property is then preserved, packaged and stored within the Sumter County Sheriff's Office under constant video surveillance.
+Access to the secured evidence and property area is intentionally limited to only a few individuals within the Sheriff's Office.

 Evidence or property that has been dropped to the evidence vault by Sheriff's Office personnel is then placed in temporary storage or refrigeration, until it can be reviewed for identifying case numbers, descriptions, and proper seals.
 The items are then individually barcoded and assigned a location for quick and easy retrieval when further investigation is needed, for trial, or for return to the lawful owner.